A Study in Resiliency, Through Professional Transition, Personal Discovery, and an Exit Strategy. — Meet Alison:

 The support offered to me from Jan and the Mastermind Group has been to focus on me and not my circumstances, accountability to keep moving through the unknown, and an emphasis on seeing abundance in what looked like scarcity.

-Jan forced me to Dream Bigger and Keep the focus on My Vision while taking practical day to day action steps as I recuperated from my old job, re-energized and balanced myself.
+Jan forced me to Dream Bigger and Keep the focus on My Vision while taking practical day-to-day action steps as I recuperated from my old job, re-energized, and balanced myself.
 She has forced me to accept that I AM an Expert and a Thought Leader and to plan accordingly!
 It’s sometimes scary –but that’s where breathing and tap-dancing come in!

 I’m now excited for the future and am being embraced by others who want to learn from me.
-I’m moving forward as the creative expert I am.
+I’m moving forward as the creative expert I am. — Alison C.